 VCT is deployed in many treatments few of which include:

-Vacuum Compression therapy has effect on the skin microcirculation of patients who suffer from lower limb ischaemia
+Vacuum Compression therapy has an effect on the skin microcirculation of patients who suffer from lower limb ischemia

 The total skin perfusion and oxygenation of the patients only slightly improve, whereas there is no effect on the nutritive microcirculation which is the essential factor among the ischaemic symptoms.
-It can, therefore, be concluded that the vacuum compression therapy does not aid in the treatment of lower limb ischaemia.
+It can, therefore, be concluded that vacuum compression therapy does not aid in the treatment of lower limb ischemia.